microsoft/wineryjs/docs/api/object-context.md

 # Object Context

-**Object Context** is an entity to encapsulate behaviors for object creation and object retrieval at runtime.
+**Object Context** is an entity to encapsulate behaviors for object creation and retrieval at runtime.

-Its interface `ObjectContext` is defined in [`../lib/object-context.ts`](../../lib/object-context.ts) as following:
+Its interface `ObjectContext` is defined in [`lib/object-context.ts`](../../lib/object-context.ts) as following:

 ```ts
 /// <summary> Interface for ObjectContext </summary>